Toshitsugu Takamatsu (高松 寿嗣)

 The main instructors classes are recommended for intermediate and advanced practitioners.
 However, beginners may participate in all of the main instructor's classes, except for those held at the "Private Dojo" location.
 There is one class, the BH Dojo "Getsuji Ninjutsu Kyoshitsu", which is unique.
 At this class you will find all of the dojo instructors and members, of all levels of experience, "under one roof." practicing together.

-The Getsuji Ninjutsu Kyoshitsu is a mandatory class for ALL dojo members held on the 1st Sunday of every month.
-(If it is a holiday weekend then the gathering will be postponed to the 2nd Sunday of the month.)
+The Getsuji Ninjutsu Kyoshitsu is a mandatory class for ALL dojo members held once every month.
 The purpose of the gathering is to:

 - Help the instructors follow the progress of all of the members of the Dojo.

 - Help in the processing of all dojo membership fees.
 This is the only class where monthly, quarterly, bi-annual and annual membership payment options are accepted.

 - Help in maintenance of the dojo "esprit de corps".
 To further this end we will have an optional dinner/hang-out time after the gathering.